Unreliable, slow, unresponsive, inconsistent, doing the bare minimum, checked out.

 And given it can easily cost over $65,000 to replace an employee when you consider recruiting, training, and lost productivity, it is much more cost effective to try to turn around underperforming employees than replace them.

-Today, we're giving you a step by step process you can use to turn around underperforming employees on your team.
+Today, we're giving you a step-by-step process that teaches you how to motivate an underperforming employee on your team.

 - Make a list of what's not working